Best French Toast Recipe

 Here are a few possible substitutions that could be made in this recipe!

-• Cinnamon bread. we use cinnamon bread from a local bakery to make this easy french toast.
-Use your favorite bread, here are some suggestions: a buttery brioche loaf, french bread, or cinnamon swirl bread are all great choices.
+• Bread. we use cinnamon bread from a local bakery to make this easy french toast.
+Use your favorite bread, here are some suggestions: a buttery brioche loaf, sourdough, french bread, or cinnamon swirl bread are all great choices.

 • Light Brown sugar.
-Dark brown sugar or coconut sugar are both good choices.
+Dark brown sugar or coconut sugar both work great in this recipe.

 • Whole milk.
-This is what we always have on hand, so it’s our milk of choice for this recipe.
 Any milk would work well, including non-dairy milk.
-Just remember that the higher the fat content, the richer and tastier this Easy French Toast will turn out!
+Just remember that the higher the fat content, the richer and tastier the recipe will turn out.
+Half and half is also a great choice.

 How to make French Toast